 It’s completely free of calories, sugar, carbs, and gluten – meant to be enjoyed as a beer-like refresher when you can’t have the alcohol.
 It’s quite refreshing and a fun beverage to enjoy mid-workday or even after a workout.

-I believe Lagunitas IPNA beer is one of the best tasting non-alcoholic beers on the market.
-It has a light and refreshing flavor, tastes like beer and it has a lot fewer calories than a regular beer.
-The lagunitas team did an excellent job with this brew, and it’s easy to see why so many people are loving it.
+I believe Lagunitas IPNA beer is a great-tasting non-alcoholic beer, but it doesn’t tastes exactly like a traditional IPA.
+It has a full but refreshing flavor, tastes like beer and it has a lot fewer calories than a regular beer.
+The Lagunitas team did an excellent job with this brew, and it’s easy to see why so many people are loving it.
 I would highly recommend Lagunitas IPNA non-alcoholic IPA beer for anyone who likes to drink alcohol free beers!

 Have you tried this?
 If so, tag @masterofmocktails or #masterofmocktails on IG and tell us what you think.